lazaronixon/css-zero/README.md

 ## Installation

-This gem requires [Propshaft](https://github.com/rails/propshaft), make sure to load all the CSS files in your `layout.html.erb`.
+Is recommended to use [Propshaft](https://github.com/rails/propshaft), make sure to load all the CSS files in your `layout.html.erb`.

 ```html+erb
 <%= stylesheet_link_tag :all, "data-turbo-track": "reload" %>